 Hands decorated with henna designs and the scent of eucalyptus oil in the air- the Mehendi function is one of the jolliest happenings of an Indian wedding.
 Although these days the bride and the groom’s families together arrange a Mehendi party for their guests, traditionally, it was only a function for the bride’s family and friends.

-The vibe is colorful and lively, with wedding music and dance.
-You can match the ambiance with floral suits and floral lehenga cholis or- blend in with a green outfit.
+The vibe is colorful and lively, with peppy music and free-style dance.
+You can match the ambiance with floral suits and colorful lehenga cholis or- blend in with a green outfit.
 Pink and pastels are also popular color palettes for the Mehendi, but you can indulge in any color of your choice.

-If you’re planning to attend an Indian wedding, the Sangeet is one function you wouldn’t want to miss!
-A musical evening with enthusiastic dance performances by family and friends, the Sangeet function matches the main wedding ceremony with its energetic vibe.
+The Sangeet is one function you wouldn’t want to miss!
+A musical evening with enthusiastic dance performances by family and friends, the Sangeet function matches the aura of the main wedding ceremony with its energetic vibe.

 The dress code is usually ethnic, with lots of bling and sparkles.
-Although a traditional lehenga, floor-length Anarkali, or an embroidered or sequinned saree will work well, you can deviate with a contemporary outfit.
-A jacket suit or a palazzo saree is equally acceptable for the occasion.
+Although a traditional lehenga, floor-length Anarkali, or a silk saree with golden zari borders will work well, you can deviate with a contemporary outfit.
+A jacket suit or a chic, pre-stitched saree is equally acceptable for the occasion.

 Wed-Lock ceremony/ Pheras

 Seven circles- seven vows- the Indian wed-lock ceremony is a beautiful moment to witness.
-It involves a series of religious rituals, and the dress code is purely traditional wear.
-Women get decked up in heavy silk sarees, wedding sarees, lehenga cholis with shimmery ostentation, and lots of jewelry.
-Richly ornamented sharara suits and Anarkali suits also go well with the occasion.
-As far as possible, you must avoid western silhouettes and look for Indian outfits with graceful details.
-If saree draping is not your thing, you can opt for a readymade or pre-stitched saree.
+It involves a series of religious rituals, and the dress code is traditional wedding wear.
+Women get decked up in heavy silk sarees, wedding sarees, lehenga cholis with shimmery elements, and lots of precious jewelry.
+Richly accented sharara suits and majestic Anarkali suits also go well with the occasion.
+As far as possible, you must avoid western silhouettes and look for Indian outfits with modest details.
+If saree draping is not your thing, you can opt for a readymade saree.
 A hint of ruffles on the edges would look trendy!

 The bride turns from Miss to Mrs, and the family members face exhaustion by this time, but the merriment doesn’t end here!
 After the reception it’s the vidai (farewell) of the girl from her parent’s family and her homecoming into her husband’s house.